shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    Surfaces and the determinant of 2x2 matrices.

-The magnitude of the surface shadow determined by :math:`a^♯` and :math:`b^♯` on the :math:`∂_x ∧ ∂_y` plane is the inner product on bivectors.
+The measure of the amount of shadow of the surface determined by vectors :math:`a^♯` and :math:`b^♯` on the :math:`∂_x ∧ ∂_y` plane is the inner product on bivectors.
 This lifts the inner product from vectors to bivectors through the determinant:

 .. math::